typedb/typedb-docs/02-clients/01-studio.md

 <div class="note">
 [Note]
-If the Types section is not showing try hitting Types button on the left edge of the TypeDB Studio screen.
+If the Types panel is not displayed try hitting Types button on the left edge of the TypeDB Studio window.
 </div>

 All types are divided in three top level types: